Greenlet Objects

 The invocation order of spawn callbacks is unspecified.
 Adding the same callback more than one time will not cause it to be called more than once.

-New in version 1.4.0.
+Added in version 1.4.0.

-static Greenlet.remove_spawn_callback(callback) None[source]#
+static Greenlet.remove_spawn_callback(callback) None[source]

 Remove callback function added with Greenlet.add_spawn_callback().
 This function will not fail if callback has been already removed or if callback was never added.

-New in version 1.4.0.
+Added in version 1.4.0.

-Raw greenlet Methods#
+Raw greenlet Methods

 Being a greenlet subclass, Greenlet also has switch() and throw() methods.
 However, these should not be used at the application level as they can very easily lead to greenlets that are forever unscheduled.
 Prefer higher-level safe classes, like Event and Queue, instead.

-class greenlet.greenlet#
+class greenlet.greenlet

 The base class from which Greenlet descends.